thaua-engelmann/thaua-engelmann/README.md

 # Yo!
 I am Thauã Engelmann

 I am a self-taught software engineer based on Sapiranga, Brazil.
 For the past three years, I have been challenging myself through Front-End stack, developing and architecting robust, well-performed and widely used Angular softwares.
-If you want to talk about any project, idea, feature, or just say a "hi", don't hesitate to get in touch with me!
+I am currently working at @agger, a software company for insurance brokers in Brazil, but feel 100% free to talk to me about any idea you got, any project, feature or just to say a "hi".
+Don't hesitate to get in touch with me.
+You can find my contacts right at the bottom of this page :)

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/devicons/devicon@v2.13.0/devicon.min.css">

 <!-- Github readme Status -->